 Whereas, this quarantine is consistent with and does not exceed the APHIS quarantine insofar as it affects interstate commerce;

 Now, therefore, the Commissioner of the Minnesota Department of Agriculture by the authority of Minnesota Statutes Section 18G.06 (2008) declares this quarantine to prevent the further spread of this pest and sets forth: definitions, regulated articles, quarantined areas, conditions of movement, violations and penalties, and special exemptions.
 This quarantine shall become effective immediately and will remain in effect until withdrawn or superseded.
-This quarantine supersedes the Formal Quarantine imposed on February 22, 2012.

 “Ash” means all species of the genus Fraxinus.